 Mount K2 is the world’s second highest mountain (8611m) after Mount Everest.
 It is situated on the border of China and Pakistan.
 The name K2 stands for the 2nd peak in the Karakoram Range.
 Climbing to K2 is a very difficult task, but still, about 250 climbers have successfully reached the top of K2.
 A huge ice pyramid stands away from all the rest of the peaks of K2.
 Italian expedition was Tech became the first to climb Mount K2 in 1954

 Kanchenjunga is the third highest mountain in the world, height with 8586 meters.
-It is located in western part of Nepal.
+It is located in both parts, Nepal and India.
 Kanchenjunga is also known as “The Five Treasures of Snows” because it is blessed with five treasures of God that are gold, silver, gems, grains and holy books.
 Joe Brown and George Band successful climbed it as first people of the world in 1955.

 Mount Makalu is the fifth highest mountain on the earth, with an elevation of 8463 meters.
 Mount Makalu has very sharp edges and steep pitches, making it quite tough to climb.
 Makalu is an isolated peak whose shape is a four-sided pyramid.
 Lionel Terray and Jean Couzy successful climbed this peak in 1955, as first people on the earth to climb it.

 Mount Cho Oyu is located in Himalaya range and in Nepal, a sixth highest mountain in the world.
 Its height is 8201m meters.
 It is one of the easiest mountains to climb.
 H. Tichy, S. Jochler, Pasang Lama was the first men who reached on Cho Oyu in October 1954.
 Cho Oyu is also known as the “Turquoise Goddess” in Tibetan.